Forced suicide: In Europe

 Erwin Rommel, a German military leader during World War II, was implicated in a plot to assassinate Adolf Hitler in 1944.
 On Hitler's orders, two generals went to Rommel's home and offered him a choice of either going through a public trial (which would inevitably lead to his execution and the punishment of his family) or taking his own life by swallowing cyanide (in which case he would receive a hero's funeral and his family would be spared imprisonment).
 Rommel opted for suicide on 14 October 1944; details of his fate were confirmed by his widow and son after the end of the war.

 As a substitute for honor killings

-A forced suicide may be a substitute for an honor killing when a woman violates the namus in conservative Middle Eastern societies.
+A forced suicide may be a substitute for an honor killing when a woman violates the namus in some conservative Islamic sects.
 In 2006, the United Nations investigated reports of forced suicides of women in southeastern Turkey.